The ultimate guide to spay and neutering your dog — why, when, and what to expect

 Who

-All dogs should be spay and neutered.
-Not only does the procedure help with controlling dog populations — especially those without homes —- but it also can mean a longer, healthier life for your pet.
+All dogs should be spayed and neutered.
+Not only does the procedure help control dog populations — especially those without homes — but it can also mean a longer, healthier life for your pet.

 Getting your dog spayed and neutered is an important part of being a dog owner, and the benefits last a lifetime.
-When it comes to spay and neutering your pup — it’s a no brainer.
+When it comes to spaying and neutering your pup, it’s a no-brainer.

 What

-Spay and neutering is a procedure that takes away your pet’s ability to reproduce.
+Spaying and neutering are procedures that take away your pet’s ability to reproduce.

-Then comes the procedure itself; during surgery, your pet is under anesthesia and their vitals are monitored closely by staff.
+Then comes the procedure itself: during surgery, your pet is under anesthesia, and their vitals are closely monitored by the staff.

 Neuter/Castration: The surgical removal of a male animal’s testicles.
-The surgical site is either directly in front of the testciles in the lower abdominal region or at the base of the scrotum.
+The surgical site is either directly in front of the testicles in the lower abdominal region or at the base of the scrotum.

-After the procedure is done, there are many aftercare tips once you bring your animal home.
+After the procedure, there are many aftercare tips to follow once you bring your animal home.
 You can find a full list in our blog post here.

 Where

-Picking out the right vet is important for your dog’s safety and comfort, whether you’re a first time pet owner or familiar with the procedure.
-Veterinarians are there to keep a pet safe and healthy throughout the entire process — both pre and post op — and should be transparent about cost, procedures, and what to expect.
+Choosing the right vet is important for your dog’s safety and comfort, whether you’re a first-time pet owner or familiar with the process.
+Veterinarians are there to keep a pet safe and healthy throughout the entire process — both pre- and post-op — and should be transparent about costs, procedures, and what to expect.

 We’ve outlined seven important questions to ask your vet before committing to a clinic and surgery.
 You can find a full list and descriptions here.